Seaforth Oval to Bluff Lookout Walk in Garigal NP

 Park your car on Bantry Bay Road and follow the very short and easy Bluff Trail to the lookout.

-Here is a map of the walk from Seaforth Oval to Bluff Lookout:
+Below is a map of the walk from Seaforth Oval to Bluff Lookout.

 We rate the walking track from Seaforth Oval to Bluff Lookout as moderate to hard.
 Even though it’s reasonably short, there are steep sections, and the surface can sometimes be rough and muddy.

-It’s recommended to wear proper hiking shoes and to bring a bottle of water and perhaps a snack with you.
+We recommend wearing proper hiking shoes for this walk and bringing a full bottle of water and perhaps a couple of snacks for energy.

 1. Timber Getters Track